Skip to main content

 The topic of checksums is of particular interest to DBAs who are accustomed to using Oracle RMAN streaming backups migrates to snapshot-based backups.
 One feature of RMAN is that it performs integrity checks during backup operations.
 Although this feature has some value, its primary benefit is for a database that is not used on a modern storage array.
 When physical drives are used for an Oracle database, it is nearly certain that corruption eventually occurs as the drives age, a problem that is addressed by array-based checksums in true storage arrays.

 With a real storage array, data integrity is protected by using checksums at multiple levels.
 If data is corrupted in an IP-based network, the Transmission Control Protocol (TCP) layer rejects the packet data and requests retransmission.
 The FC protocol includes checksums, as does encapsulated SCSI data.
 After it is on the array, ONTAP has RAID and checksum protection.
 Corruption can occur, but, as in most enterprise arrays, it is detected and corrected.
 Typically, an entire drive fails, prompting a RAID rebuild, and database integrity is unaffected.
-Less often, ONTAP detects a checksum error, meaning that data on the drive is damaged.
-The drive is then failed out and a RAID rebuild begins.
+It is still possible for individual bytes on a drive to be damaged by cosmic radiation or failing flash cells.
+If this happens, the parity check would fail, the drive would be failed out and a RAID rebuild would begin.
 Once again, data integrity is unaffected.
+The final line of defense is the use of checksums.
+If, for example, a catastrophic firmware error on a drive corrupted data in a way that somehow was not detected by a RAID parity check, the checksum would not match and ONTAP would prevent the transfer of a corrupted block before the Oracle database could receive it.

 The Oracle datafile and redo log architecture is also designed to deliver the highest possible level of data integrity, even under extreme circumstances.
 At the most basic level, Oracle blocks include checksum and basic logical checks with almost every I/O. If Oracle has not crashed or taken a tablespace offline, then the data is intact.
 The degree of data integrity checking is adjustable, and Oracle can also be configured to confirm writes.
 As a result, almost all crash and failure scenarios can be recovered, and in the extremely rare event of an unrecoverable situation, corruption is promptly detected.